 “As an FJV I’ve learned that you take your experiences with you, wherever you go.
 You never forget the people you served, the four values of JVC Northwest, or the opportunities to know and love those around you.
 You suddenly remember how connected we truly are, or can be, to one another.
 It’s all about storytelling, which is one of the ways I like to build community.
 I am currently in my first year of graduate school studying journalism at Ball State University, in Muncie, Indiana.
 One of my professors surprised me in our first Literary Journalism class session when he told us that he wrote a book several years ago and one of the people he interviewed for it was Fr.
 Gary Smith, S.J., who served as director of Nativity House in Tacoma, WA from 1984 until 1992.
 Nativity House was my JV placement last year!
 Connections like these remind me of the phrase, ‘God puts people in our lives for different reasons.’
 I know I want to continue serving others.
 Through participatory journalism, I aspire to get to know and love the marginalized of Muncie, providing a platform where storytelling and community development can occur.
 I really do love and miss the Northwest, though, and know that JVC Northwest will forever be a part of my life!

-To read the excerpt on Fr.
-Gary Smith, S.J. from Mark H. Masse’s book, Inspired to Serve, click on the following link:
+Fr.
+Gary Smith, S.J. is featured in Mark H. Masse’s book, Inspired to Serve.